jamesbyars/db-roundhouse-kick/README.md

-# DB Roundhouse Kick
+# Roundhouse Kick

 Tool to help you suck less at database development.

-## Why use DB Roundhouse Kick
+## Why use Roundhouse Kick

 Data teams shouldn't be exempt from testing their code.
-Database Roundhouse Kick provides a simple way to develop databases using a test-driven approach.
+Roundhouse Kick provides a simple way to develop databases using a test-driven approach.